VukMar/web-scrapper-appartment-listiings/Readme.md

 ## Overview

 This repository contains the backend for the web scraper project, designed to gather information about apartments available for rent.
-The backend is built with Node.js and utilizes web scraping techniques to fetch data from various websites.
+The backend is built with Node.js and utilizes web scraping techniques to fetch data from one website.
 The gathered data is then made available for the frontend UI.

 **Current Version: 0.6.7**